datatrails/datatrails-samples/archivist_samples/sbom_document/README.md

 ### Loading an existing SoftwarePackageDocument

-If you know the RKVST Asset Identity you can load the SBOM directly as a SoftwarePackage using `SoftwarePackageDocument.read()`:
+If you know the RKVST Asset Identity you can load the SBOM directly as a SoftwarePackageDocument using `SoftwarePackageDocument.read()`:

 ```python
 # Assume Archivist connection already initialized in `arch`